sonertari/SSLproxy/README.md

 ones.
 See [The Risks of SSL Inspection](https://insights.sei.cmu.edu/cert/2015/03/the-risks-of-ssl-inspection.html) for the reasons of this difference.

-If enabled the UserAuth option requires network users to log in to the system to use SSLproxy (this feature is currently available on OpenBSD only).
+If enabled, the UserAuth option requires network users to log in to the system to use SSLproxy (this feature is currently available on OpenBSD only).
 When users are logged in, they should be recorded on the users table in an SQLite3 database.
 The users table is created using the following SQL statement: